Integrate a database, a REST API and Kafka

 This shows the API operation that’s exposed in the Swagger spec we just imported.
 This API accepts the ID of a film, and returns information about the streaming services that have the film available to watch.

-Now, take a look at the parameters section.
+Now, take a look at the parameters section of the getStreamingProvidersForFilm service (you may need to scroll down).

 Note that the input parameter - filmId is typed as Int.
 Since we know that this is a FilmId (the same value that’s exposed by the Films database table), we need to update the type accordingly, so that Flow knows these two pieces of information are linked.